MM4tteo/math_517_website/README.md

 ## Attribution

-Much of the content is based on [STA 101 - Fall 2023](https://sta101-f23.github.io/course-overview.html) by Dr. Mine Çetinkaya-Rundel.
+Much of the content is based on [MATH 517 - Fall 2023](https://sta101-f23.github.io/course-overview.html) by Dr. Mine Çetinkaya-Rundel.